ethen8181/machine-learning/clustering/clustering.md

 ## Background Information

 Assuming that you're familiar with kmeans and hierarchichal clustering, these are some functions useful for choosing the proper cluster number and for evaulating the stability of the clustering result.

-All the code for the following documentation is [here](https://github.com/ethen8181/machine-learning/tree/master/clustering/clustering.R).
+> For this documentation we're dropping the issue on which variables should we include in the dataset.
+Note that, in practice this is an important preprocessing step before applying any sorts of algorithms.

 ## Preparing